rethinkdb/www/_posts/2015-06-16-passport-oauth-with-rethinkdb.md

 fine), you can also use this repo as a boilerplate to easily add OAuth authentication to your apps!

-After understanding the code, you can go try to add new authentication provides like Facebook, Google and [many more][passport-auth-providers].
+After understanding the code, you can go try to add new authentication providers like Facebook, Google and [many more][passport-auth-providers].
 You can also switch from session-based authentication to token-based authentication, which works best on mobile devices.